AstickDutta/Twitter-app/README.md

 Getting Started
 To get started, follow these steps:

-Clone the repository: git clone https://github.com/yourusername/twitter-clone.git Install dependencies: npm install
+Clone the repository:  https://github.com/AstickDutta/Twitter-app.git master Install dependencies: npm install
 Create a .env file in the root directory and add the following environment variables:
 MONGODB_URI: the URI for your MongoDB database